 There are three parking lots that provide easy access to the trail.

 There is a parking lot at the southern terminus of this trail by the Armistice Bridge.
 Heading north on Water Street from the city center, the lot will be on the right just after Front Street Shipyard (this lot also allows access to the Belfast Harbor Trail).
+This paved lot has no dedicated ADA parking space.
+The paved lot is on level with the trail, with no curbs.
 An additional lot is located near the southern end of the trail at the corner of Bridge Street and Pierce Street, with spaces for about 20 cars.

 Success!
 A new password has been emailed to you.